jfy133/poseidon-schema/README.md

 The following information should eventually go into a proper documentation-repo, but for now we use this README to define the Poseidon format.

 # What is Poseidon?
-Poseidon is a format to store, distribute and co-analyse (archaeo-)genetic data.
+Poseidon is a format to store, distribute and co-analyse archaeogenetic and present-day genetic data.
 It bridges a much-needed link between archaeological, geographical, temporal and genomic information.

 Poseidon follows a modular approach, with the a single module storing information for a collection of individuals, for example those analysed in an academic publication.